 After deeply observing each of these jobs, it is important to look through what makes each of them dangerous in their way; you will find this below.

-- Lumberjacks- operating highly sophisticated machines while you hang in the air for long minutes makes job dangerous.
+- Logging Workers- operating highly sophisticated machines while you hang in the air for long minutes makes the job dangerous.

-- Trash and recycling collectors- these people pick up the environmental waste and discharge to give us sound health while risking their own health to make this possible.
+- Trash and recycling collectors- these people pick up the environmental waste and dispose them to give us sound health while risking their own health to make this possible.

 - Oilfield workers- oil leaks are an occurrence that could result in a fire outbreak; if an oil worker does not get exposed to injuries from heavy equipment, the former is yet another risk.

 - Roofers- falls are some of the most dangerous accidents that lead to instant death; roofers are more exposed to this hazard than any other kind of person.

 - Veterinary Doctors- being exposed to diverse animal diseases, infections, as well as financial stains, is a whole lot of danger on the side of a veterinary doctor.